 Some become part of the food chain and are accumulated in increasing quantities by the members of that food chain.

 As said, this matter does not radiate out all its energy at once, but over time, steadily diminishing in intensity.
 That effect is inherent to the way that radioactive decay works.
 Almost all material elements have several isotopes of different atomic weight.
 Some of these are unstable: sooner or later they partially disintegrate, decaying into a lighter element and sending out the remaining matter/energy as radiation.
 It is impossible to predict when such an atom will decay, but over large number things tend to average out and even a small piece of matter contains so many atoms that its radiation intensity is quite predictable.
 It is not constant, however.
-Physicists use the term "half-life" to denote the period in which half of the atoms of a given piece of radioactive material will decay.
+Physicists use the term 'half-life' to denote the period in which half of the atoms of a given piece of radioactive material will decay.
 After this, in the second half-life period, half of the remaining half, or a quarter of the total, will decay.
-In the third half-life period an eight, then a sixteenth and so on.
+In the third half-life period an eighth, then a sixteenth and so on.
 This means that the radiation emitted by radioactive material steadily decreases.
 The original intensity and the half-life depend on the material.
 Iodine-131 for instance has a half-life of just 8 days, initially shining intensely but quickly diminishing.
 Uranium-238 on the other hand, which is a natural material, has a half-life of 4.5 billion years, decaying only very slowly.

 Ionizing radiation is feared because it cannot be sensed with the human senses, only measured by artificial detectors like the geigerteller.